-Given that the English Language Learning program is a non-accredited non-degree program, it is excluded from the student recognition for GPA achievements (i.e., President's List, Dean's List, Honor's List).
+Given that the ESL program is a non-accredited, non-degree program, it is excluded from the student recognition for GPA achievements (i.e., President's List, Dean's List, Honor's List).

-The ESL is a non-degree program, therefore graduation documents, including diplomas and certificates are not issued for this program.
-Nevertheless, students will be able to download a letter of completion for each completed course in the UoPeople Portal, for their personal records.
+As a non-degree program graduation documents, including diplomas and certificates are not issued.
+However, students will be able to download a letter of completionfor each completed course in the UoPeople Portal, for their personal records, including a test score of the program final exam which may be used as English proficiency evidence for other institutions